twrecked/pyaarlo/README.md

 #### Trusted Browser Support

 _Arlo_ recently changed their back end and reduced the lifetime of the authentication token from 2 weeks to 2 hours.
-The code relied on that 2 weeks to reduce the number of 2fa requests we made.
+This code relied on that 2 weeks to reduce the number of 2fa requests we made.
 The code now acts more like the official website by using the "trusted browser" setting.
 With this we can request more authentication tokens for up to 2 weeks without using 2fa again.